symon-ai/tap-sftp/README.md

    - **port**: The port number of the SFTP service listening on server.
 Default is 22.
    - **username**: The username to connect to the server.
    - **password**: The password to authenticate.
 Leave this blank if private key file is used.
    - **search_subdirectories**: Flag indicates whether to search within the subdirectories or not.
 Set it to false if the path(defined in prefix) for the target file is known and subdirectory search is not required.
+   - **max_file_size**: Maximum file size allowed.
+Default is 5242880 KB (5GB).
+Discovery will generate stream with empty properties and Sync will raise exception if file size is bigger than this.
    - **tables**: List of configurations which will be used to search files within the file hierarchy and read the target tables.
    - **table_name**: Name of the table should appear in the data stream.
    - **search_prefix**: Hierarchical path of the file(s) to be read.